 As independent contractors become an integral part of the workforce, it is more important than ever for enterprises to understand independent contractor compliance.
 Compliance is not a static issue, and can evolve with a simple change in scope of work.

-Co-employment is an arrangement where two companies both have rights and obligations as an employer—the business maintains responsibilities for the employee’s job duties and day-to-day functions while the co-employer manages personnel-related functions such as payroll.
+Co-employment is an arrangement where two companies both have rights and obligations as an employer—the business maintains responsibilities for the worker's job duties and day-to-day functions while the co-employer manages personnel-related functions such as payroll.
 In this way, the worker is technically employed both by the business and the co-employer.

 In the world of independent contracting, co-employment commonly occurs when staffing agencies hire independent contractors for their clients.
 While the staffing company is primarily responsible for HR functions such as recruiting, hiring, and payroll, the company handles the work agreement.
 In this situation, because the staffing agency and client have obligations to the contractor they can both be viewed as an employer.